olegsmetanin/react-native-webview-issue/README.md

-# React-native WebView: Search input not working on https://google.com
+# React-native WebView issue: Search input not working on https://google.com

+Problem: When open https://google.com in WebView in iOS, search input is not working
+Solution: rerender WebView by changing key property

 ## Steps to reproduce